Updated June 10, 2021

-I ran the office in my then husband’s business and he needed me back at work.
-Wearing my son was done out of necessity, I needed my hands free to answer calls, book appointments and handle billing and payments.
+I ran the office in my ex-husband’s business and he needed me back at work.
+Wearing my son was done out of necessity, I needed my hands free to answer calls, book appointments, and handle billing and payments.

 I quickly realized the benefits of babywearing.
 I could get other things done, he wasn’t crying as much during the day and he was sleeping better at night too.